Marloxo/Tower-Defense-Game/Documentation/Guide.md

 Create some enemies and make them walk down the path of destruction using waypoints.

 Add Enemy Script which
-- Start pointing to first point (as target)
+- Start pointing to the first point (as target)
 - Then calculate the Vector of movement between **current** position and **target** position
 - Move on that Vector by calling `transform.Translate()`
 - Then move on to next target